f5devcentral/f5-agility-labs-Next-Access/docs/class1/module2/lab2.rst

 10. Click **Continue**, this will take you back to the Policy Configurations screen.
 Click **Continue** on the next screen.

-11. **Endpoint Security** screen, you can setup Endpoint Security such as ensuring firewall is enabled on a client workstation before access is granted.
+11. **Endpoint Security** screen, you can setup Endpoint Security such as ensuring the firewall is enabled on a client workstation before access is granted.
 In this lab, we will not use this feature.
 Click Continue.

 12. **Resources screen**, you can set additional capabilities and features such as Network Access, and Webtops in this screen.
 In this lab we will not use these capabilities.
 Click Continue.